Frequently Asked Questions

-Students from select community colleges can check if their credits are transferable on www.collegetransfer.net.
-This will give students an idea of what may transfer into Drexel; however, an official credit evaluation is provided once students have been admitted into Drexel by the academic advisor to their program of study.
+Students can check if their credits are transferable on www.collegetransfer.net.
+We have select programs of study available to give students an idea of what may transfer into Drexel; however, an official credit evaluation is provided once students have been admitted into Drexel by the academic advisor to their program of study.
 For a credit to transfer there must be considerable overlap between the course taken at their institution and the required course at Drexel.
 Additionally, courses in which a student has achieved lower than a "C" are not eligible for transfer.

 Can I transfer into Drexel with a GED?